 Ms. Elise G. Annett

-Prior to her role at the Eisenhower School, Elise contributed to the U.S. Department of State’s Foreign Service Institute, specifically within the School of Language Studies and the Transition Center.
-Her diverse background and ongoing academic pursuits underscore her commitment to enhancing educational outcomes and institutional effectiveness.
+Prior to her work at the Eisenhower School, Elise supported high-impact training programs at the U.S. Department of State’s Foreign Service Institute, advancing diplomatic readiness through the School of Language Studies and Transition Center.
+Her professional and academic trajectory demonstrates a sustained commitment to transforming educational systems through rigorous assessment, evidence-based strategy, and institutional excellence.